Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

     logger.info(append("name1", "value1").and(append("name2", "value2")), "log message")

-For scala these are ambiguous with other logging methods with so the above did not compile in our case (using Scala up to 2.11.5) - which might just be the reason why Play!'s LoggerLike does not provide the methods in the first place!?
+For Scala these are ambiguous with other logging methods so the above did not compile in our case (using Scala up to 2.11.5) - Thinking about it, this might just be the reason why Play's LoggerLike does not provide the methods in the first place...

 Anyhow, using the